meysam-motaharfar/Crash-Severity-Prediction/README.md

     <img width="700" alt="image" src="Figs/LR-Test.png">
 </div>

-and the following chart illustrates the performance of all models used in this project on test data set :
+and the following chart illustrates the performance of all models used in this project on test data set:

 <div style="text-align: center;">
     <img width="700" alt="image" src="https://github.com/user-attachments/assets/fc893868-badd-4d4b-a67f-71fc346dadd8">
 </div>

-For more details please read the [report](Report.pdf) and for codes see this [notebook](https://github.com/meysam-motaharfar/Crash-Severity-Prediction/blob/main/Codes/Crash%20Severity%20Model.ipynb)
+For more details please read the [report](Report.pdf) and for codes see this [notebook](https://github.com/meysam-motaharfar/Crash-Severity-Prediction/blob/main/Codes/Crash%20Severity%20Model.ipynb) .

 ## Challenges and Future Directions